ppy/osu-wiki/news/2022-07-21-osu-philippines-conquest-ph-2022.md

 ## Booth Activties

 Aside from the tournament, other activities will also be held at the booth, such as a player hub for fellow community members to meet up.
-A free play area with devices running osu!lazer will also be open for those both new and familiar with osu! to try out osu!lazer. osu!lazer will be preloaded with tracks from the [featured artists](https://osu.ppy.sh/beatmaps/artists).
+A free play area with devices running osu!lazer will also be open for those both new and familiar with osu! to try out. osu!lazer will be preloaded with tracks from the [featured artists](https://osu.ppy.sh/beatmaps/artists).

-For our international audience or those who couldn't attend the convention, you can stay in the loop by watching the stream at [osu!
-Philippines Twitch Channel](https://twitch.tv/osuliveph).
+For our international audience or those who couldn't attend the convention, you can stay in the loop by watching the stream at the [osu!
+Philippines Twitch channel](https://twitch.tv/osuliveph).

-See you in-stream and in-person!
+See you on-stream and in-person!

 —topecnz